AEW Dynamite preview: The lineup for Wednesday's Beach Break themed show - Pro Wrestling Dot Net

 -Willow Nightingale vs. Kris Statlander in an Owen Hart Cup tournament semifinal match

--Pac vs. the winner of Bryan Danielson vs. Shingo Takagi in an Owen Hart Cup tournament semifinal match
+-Pac vs. Bryan Danielson in an Owen Hart Cup tournament semifinal match

-Powell’s POV: Ospreay will also defend the AEW World Championship against Garcia if he wins the title on Sunday.
-AEW is going with the Beach Break theme to go along with Warner Bros.
+Powell’s POV: AEW is going with the Beach Break theme to go along with Warner Bros.
 Discovery’s Shark Week.
 Dynamite will be live from Chicago, Illinois at Wintrust Arena.
 Join me for our weekly live review as Dynamite airs Wednesdays on TBS at 7CT/8ET.
 My same night audio reviews of Dynamite are available each week for Dot Net Members (including our Patreon subscribers).

 Be the first to comment